 When version number of kypeless-core changes, the shared version number of kypeless-gui must be changed, and it's guiversion number must be reset to 0.
 The kypeless-gui's own guiversion number is increased only when gui module was modified, while the core module was not.

 This is the topic you must read if you are beginning to use Kypeless.
 It explains some very important security related questions - the must-know for every Kypeless user.

-the first thing you should understand: (exact copy of the paragraph in the 'Design Concept' chapter)
+The first thing you should understand: (almost exact copy of the paragraph in the 'Design Concept' chapter)